CharlesChiuGit/Logseq-Git-Sync-101/README.md

        - Noted: In `Commit Repository`, you can toggle off `Fail when nothing to Commit` if you find the failure notification annoying.
 Although I prefer to keep it toggle on to prevent empty commit and empty push.
        - `Push Repository` - Repo: your Logseq repo
      - Turn off ask before running (or leave it on up to you)
-7. Type something and wait few minutes to see if what you typed has also appear in GitHub.
+7. Type something, exit Logseq, and wait few minutes to see if what you typed has also appear in GitHub.
 8. If nothiong goes wrong, you are a happy Logseq user!

 ※ Noted: If you are a student, you can sign up [github student pack](https://education.github.com/pack) and apply for free Working Copy Pro.